circleci/circleci-docs/jekyll/_cci2/env-vars.md

 **Note:**
 Not all command-line programs take credentials in the same way that `docker` does.

-## Injecting Environment Variables with API v2
+## Injecting environment variables with API v2

 Pipeline parameters can be used to pass variables using the CircleCI API v2.